What Is Hapkido?

 Hapkido is a Korean art of self-defense, an offshoot of Japanese Jujitsu and cousin to Aikido.
 It emphasizes circular movement, redirection, and joint-locks, but it's a complete system that also contains kicks, strikes, throws, and grappling.
 For its origin story, Wikipedia is your best bet.

 At Hapkido Vancouver we focus on practical self-defense.
-What this means in terms of Hapkido is that we aim to apply traditional Korean techniques in a modern Canadian context.
-There are no katas, no training in antiquated weapons, and no sparring.
+'Practical' means that we aim to apply traditional Korean techniques in a modern Canadian context.
+There are no katas, kids, or competitions.
 Everything we teach you is meant to help you keep you safe, not score you points.

 Can ANyOne DO It?

 We teach primarily adults, no students under 14.
 What we do involves understanding your opponent, seeing opportunities when they present, and applying devastating techniques safely.
 These subtle concepts are the art in Hapkido.
-Water them down and what you'd have is merely a collection of techniques that look nice, but have no real utility.
+Water them down for kids and what you'd have is merely a collection of techniques that look nice, but have no real utility.

 That aside, our style doesn't favor youth, gender, or a particular body type.
 This is possible because Hapkido chooses leverage and positioning over speed and power.
 So be comfortable with who you are and how you're built, because it's all you need to practice what we teach.
 Even if you have a pre-existing injury, Hapkido can work for you.
 Primarily for the reasons already laid out, but also because of the breadth of techniques it encompasses.
 There is always something to work on.